Gargi College: History

 Gargi College was established in the year 1967.

 Gargi College was named after an enlightened woman named Gargi Vachaknavi, figuring in the Brihadaranyaka Upanishada of the Vedic Age.

-Gargi College, one of the two colleges in Delhi to have been awarded the college with a Potential for Excellence grant, by the University Grants Commission in the year 2004–2005.
-The college has nine departments namely Botany, Chemistry, Commerce, Elementary Education, Microbiology, Physics, Psychology, Zoology and the Women's Development Centre.

 Campus

 It is one of the South Campus colleges of the University of Delhi.

-Gargi possesses great infrastructural facilities.
-All the class rooms and laboratories are well-equipped.
+Gargi possesses infrastructural facilities.
 The whole campus is WiFi enabled and this facility is available to all students and staff members.
 An auditorium and seminar hall with a seating capacity of 750 and 150 respectively, exist.